christopher-k-c/SEI-64_PROJECT_THREE/thephonograph/readme.md

 ##### Day 4
 The Team has been focusing mainly on the styling using Tailwind CSS Library and deploying the app on Heroku.

+One of my contributions to this project was the user messaging, below is an example of the code that will display successful or unsuccelful alerts when logging in.
 ![Messaging](/thephonograph/main_app/static/images/messaging_01.png)

 ### Deployed application link